-In accordance with Fusion archive activities taken in National Institute for Fusion Science (NIFS), in 2009 we stated an archive activity for the inertial confinement fusion (ICF) research explored mostly at the Institute of Laser Engineering (ILE), Osaka University.
-This action will stop dissipation and loss of historically important documents, pictures and instruments, and accelerate computerization of them for searching.
-In JFY 2010, we participated in the Fusion Archive meeting and reported present status and future plan of ICF.
+In collaboration with the fusion archive activities taken in National Institute for Fusion Science (NIFS), in 2011 we continue an archive activity for the inertial confinement fusion (ICF) research explored mostly at the Institute of Laser Engineering (ILE), Osaka University.
+This action will stop dissipation and fading of historically important documents, pictures and instruments, and accelerate computerization of them for searching.
+In JFY 2011, we participated in the Fusion Archive meeting and reported present status and future plan of ICF.
 Exchange of information on choice of objects, methods and issues appearing through out the activities are useful for us to keep efficiently running the archive at ILE.